 In addition, under the United States tax code, qualifying educational assistance benefits below a certain amount are not considered taxable income.
 This means that an employee that takes advantage of an employer educational assistance program effectively receives an increase in compensation tax-free.

-A win for healthcare providers
+Nursing tuition reimbursement is a win for healthcare providers

 Many employers have found that improving workplace financial wellness improves employee focus at work.
 In a healthcare setting where patient outcomes can be determined by how distracted a caregiver is, any way to reduce an employee’s financial stress is important.